manoloesparta/k8s/README.md

-# CKA
+# K8S

-Scripts for provisioning a Kubernetes cluster and setting up in certain scenarios.
+Scripts and infrastructure to create a Kubernetes cluster.